 This database was designed to support classes taught in the areas of living environments, including landscape; interiors; furniture; textiles and household objects within a global outlook.

 Journal of Women and Minorities in Science and Engineering

 "Publishes original, peer-reviewed papers that report innovative ideas and programs for classroom teachers, scientific studies, and formulation of concepts related to the education, recruitment, and retention of under-represented groups in science and engineering."

 NOTE: Full text access begins with Vol. 14, Issue 1 (2008).
 Only the table of contents are accessible from older issues.

-JSTOR: Arts and Sciences Collections I through XII; Biological Sciences collection
+JSTOR: Arts and Sciences Collections I through XV; Biological Sciences & Life Sciences collections

 Archives of scholarly electronic journals in sociology, political science, economics, mathematics and statistics, history; law, asian studies, ecology, botony, evolutionary biology, plant and animal sciences, paleontology, and conservation.